 If you wanted to install two technologies, one to heat your water and another to heat your home, you would be able to make two applicatons to the Renewable Heat Incentive.

-For most people, payments will be based on estimates, though some may need to install a meter (see Do I need metering on the left).
+For most households, payments will be based on estimates, though some homeowners may need to install a meter (see do I need metering on the left).